martin12333/Readable-Lisp-S-expressions/solution.md

 *   David A. Wheeler was the initiator of the"readable" project.
 He created the initial three tiers, and developed first drafts of the specifications and code.
 *   Alan Manuel K. Gloria made a number of specification suggestions and wrote significant pieces of the implementation.
 *   Egil Möller developed SRFI-49, an indentation semantic for Scheme and sample implementation.
-The sweet-expression indentation semantics and implementation are based on on this.
+The sweet-expression indentation semantics and implementation are based on this.

 Also, thanks to the many other mailing list participants who provided feedback.